Castel Gandolfo from Rome: how to visit, tours, things to do...

 Traveller Tip

 If you're a restless spirit and love adventure you can hire boats, pedal boats and kayaks to travel the length and breadth of the lake.
-There are also bicycles to explore the woods and surroundings in complete freedom and fun.
+There are also bicycles to explore the forests and surrounding area with complete freedom and fun.

 Enjoy an amazing self-guided walk through the Barberini Gardens and the summer villas of Castel Gandolfo.

-If you enjoyed visiting the Vatican and taking in its history and impressive works of art, you'll want to enhance your experience with this tour that will take you to the origins of the first Roman settlements and you'll be able to see the vineyards, orchards and olive groves that every pontiff will enjoy during the hot summer afternoons.
+If you enjoyed visiting the Vatican and taking in its history and impressive works of art, you'll want to enhance your experience with this tour that will take you back to the origins of the first Roman settlements and you'll get to see the vineyards, orchards and olive groves that every pontiff will enjoy during the hot summer afternoons.

 Castel Gandolfo is the centre of attention as the summer residence of the popes but don't miss the villages of Ariccia and Nemi whose castles date back to the time of feudal Rome in the 14th century.